M3 Stuart: Development

-Observing events in Europe and Asia during World War II, American tank designers realized that the Light Tank M2 was becoming obsolete and set about improving it.
-The upgraded design, with thicker armor, modified suspension and new gun recoil system was called "Light Tank M3".
+Observing events in Europe and Asia during World War II, American tank designers realized that the light tank M2 was becoming obsolete and set about improving it.
+The upgraded design, with thicker armor, modified suspension and new gun recoil system was called "light tank M3".
 Production of the vehicle started in March 1941 and continued until October 1943.

 By the standards of the era for light tanks, the Stuart was fairly heavily armored.
 It had 38 mm of armor on the upper front hull, 44 mm on the lower front hull, 51 mm on the gun mantlet, 38 mm on the turret sides, 25 mm on the hull sides, and 25 mm on the hull rear.
 Like its direct predecessor, the M2A4, the M3 was initially armed with a 37 mm M5 gun and five .30-06 Browning M1919A4 machine guns: one coaxial with the main gun, one on top of the turret in an M20 anti-aircraft mount, another in a ball mount in right bow, and two more in the right and left hull sponsons.
 Later, the main gun was replaced with the slightly longer M6, and the sponson machine guns were removed.

 The M3 and M3A1 variants were powered by an air-cooled radial engine, either a gasoline-fueled 7-cylinder Continental W-670 (8,936 built) or a 9-cylinder Guiberson T-1020 diesel (1,496 built).
 Both of these powerplants were originally developed as aircraft engines.
 Internally, the radial engine was at the rear and the transmission at the front of the tank's hull.
-The propeller shaft connecting the engine and transmission ran through the middle of the fighting compartment.
+The driveshaft connecting the engine and transmission ran through the middle of the fighting compartment.
 The radial engine's crankshaft was positioned high off the hull bottom and contributed to the tank's relatively tall profile.
 When a revolving turret floor was introduced in the M3 hybrid and M3A1, the crew had less room.
 A further 3,427 M3A3 variants were built with modified hull (similar to the M5), new turret and the Continental W-670 gasoline engine.
 In contrast to the M2A4, all M3/M5 series tanks had a trailing rear idler wheel for increased ground contact, whereas on the M2 the idler wheel was off the ground and did not aid in suspension.